Yuzurukyun/TsuserverDR/config_sample/README.md

 * **music.yaml**
     - Contains the default server music list.
     - This is the music list that is loaded when the server starts, as well as the music list the server sends to a client that uses `/music_list` on its own.

-* **music_lists.yaml**
-    - Lists the music lists the server supports.
-    - This is the list that is returned when players use `/music_lists`.
-No validation is performed to check if some music list is in this list of music lists.